Deltares/ra2ce/README.md

 (-Prioritization to be implemented)

-THe user needs to decide which analysis should be performed:
+The user needs to decide which analysis should be performed:
 - Direct damages
 - Redundancy-based criticality
 - Both

 Both Direct damanges and Redundancy-based criticality have their own functionalities.
+See for more detail below.

 ## Network Creation
 THe user needs to decide which type of input data will be used to create the infrastructure network.
 Currently the following 3 methods are implemented